Orthic Consolidated – Reference

 Callendar writes “month” with the final H almost completely closed, and not very circular.
 (Supplement, Examples of Abbreviations, below.)

-THER: H with R inside.
+-THER-: H with R inside.
 Omit the T. (Same as HR.)

 All examples from the Manual are under Joining Vowels with Vowels.